What is Life Insurance | The Hidden Secrets, You MUST Know!

 7. Riders and Additional Coverage

-If you add riders or additional coverage to your policy, it will increase your premium costs.
+If you add riders or extra coverage to your insurance, the cost of your premium will go up.

 Myth 1: Life Insurance is Only for the Elderly